'The Recruit' Season 3: Everything We Know

 Based on season 2's ending, it's likely that the entire main cast of The Recruit could return for season 3: Noah Centineo (Owen Hendricks), Fivel Stewart (Hannah Copeland), Daniel Quincy Annoh (Terrence Hoffman), Vondie Curtis-Hall (Walter Nyland), Kristian Bruun (Janus Ferber), Colton Dunn (Lester Kitchens) Aarti Mann (Violet Ebner), Kaylah Zander (Amelia Salazar), Dodge (Jesse Collin), and Nathan Fillion (CIA Director Alton West).

-It's yet to be revealed if the series would bring back its Korean cast beyond season 2.
+It's yet to be revealed if the series will bring back its Korean cast beyond season 2.
 However, since they're all tied to the CIA by friendship or romance by the finale, fingers crossed that Teo Yoo (Jang Kyun Kim), Sanghee Lee (Nan Hee Kim), Shin Do-hyun (Yoo Jin Lee), and Kim Young-Ah (Kim Grace) could reprise their roles in the future.

 What would 'The Recruit' season 3 be about?

-Spoilers for The Recruit season 2 finale ahead.
 In the season 2 finale, after multiple double-crosses that we can barely keep track of, Owen rescues Jang Hyun and his wife Nan Hee from the Yakuza, with the help of his childhood love Yoo Jin.
 Once the trio (plus Lester) are safe aboard an American sub heading out of Russia, Owen suggests that Jang Kyun comes to America and becomes a CIA asset, teasing that the pair's fledgling brotherhood could continue into another season.
 (Please, Netflix!)

 In his interview with Deadline, Hawley spilled several hints about the show's possible future, including how he isn't done with Nichka (Maddie Hasson).
 "Nichka is very Owen in her chaos agent-ness, so I would love to see her again in some way, shape or form," he said, adding that season 3 would include the fallout of Dawn's (Angel Parker) death and Lester's betrayal of Owen.